javajawa/EmailEntry/readme.md

 Configuration is designed to be done via direct editing of the source code.
 The basic version shown here:
  - Uses a white font
  - Is designed to be at least 900x500 pixels
  - Maximises itself by default
  - Loads background.png as a background image
-	- Writes out to emails.tsv in the format "<email><tab><name>"
+ - Writes out to emails.tsv in the format "&lt;email&gt;&lt;tab&gt;&lt;name&gt;"

 Building and running
 --------------------